TheEterna/server2mcp/README.md

 - McpTool completely isolates Springai's Tool environment, implementing a tool system unique to Mcp.
 The method is automatically injected into Exchange, making it easy to complete MCP client interaction
 - The configuration class mineType for springai is currently not supported and is integrated into the annotation properties of McpTool

-# 👀Unfinished points

-  There are still many parsing extension points of Springai that have not been integrated.
-For example, currently only Javadoc version annotations have been completed, but the parsing architecture uses responsibility chains and templates, which are extremely easy to extend.
-In the future, various mainstream methods will be integrated to describe annotation parsing

 # 🎯Quick start